Are you Sexually Active?

 Are you thinking about becoming pregnant?
 If you do not want to get pregnant then you should use a birth control method that works for you.
 It is important to talk with your partner about pregnancy, your goals for the future, and what you want out of life.
 It is always better to know if you have similar goals and dreams as your partner.
 Therefore, having these kinds of conversations before you are sexually active with someone will make sure you are on the same page.

 In conclusion, planning ahead when you are sexually active may protect your health and give you peace of mind.
 Make sure you get your information from reliable sources.
 The Nurses at Journey Clinic are happy to talk to you any time.
-Call today for an appointment.
+Call us today on 385-383-7144 or click here for an appointment.